And Then There Were None: Plot

-Eight people arrive on a small, isolated island off the Devon coast, each having received an unexpected invitation.
-They are met by the butler and housekeeper, Thomas and Ethel Rogers, who explain that their hosts, Mr and Mrs Owen, have not yet arrived.
+Eight people are invited to a small, isolated island off the Devon coast.
+They are met by the butler and housekeeper, Thomas and Ethel Rogers, who explain that their hosts, Mr and Mrs U.N.
+Owen, have not yet arrived.
 A framed copy of an old rhyme hangs in every guest's room, and on the dining room table sit ten figurines.
-Acting on written instructions, Mr Rogers puts on a gramophone record, which accuses all ten people present of having committed murder.
-The guests realise that none of them know the Owens.
+Acting on written instructions, Mr Rogers puts on a gramophone record, which accuses each person present of being culpable for a death.
+The group realise that none of them know the Owens.
 Anthony Marston finishes his drink and promptly dies from cyanide poisoning.

-The next morning, Mrs Rogers is found dead in her bed.
+Next morning, Mrs Rogers is found dead in her bed.
 Suspecting their unknown host, some of the guests search the island, but find nobody else.
 After General MacArthur dies from a blow to the head, the guests conclude that one of the seven remaining persons must be responsible.
-The following day, Mr Rogers is found dead at the woodpile, having been attacked with an axe, and Emily Brent is found dead in the drawing room, having been injected with potassium cyanide.
+The following day, Mr Rogers is found dead at the woodpile, having been attacked with an axe, and Emily Brent is found dead in the drawing room, having been sedated and then injected with potassium cyanide.
 The guests realise that one figurine in the dining room is being removed after each death, and that the manner of the deaths corresponds with the wording of the rhyme.

-Mr Justice Wargrave suggests that all drugs and firearms should be secured, and that everyone should submit to a search.
+Mr Justice Wargrave, a recently retired judge, suggests that all drugs and firearms should be secured, and that everyone should submit to a search.
 Philip Lombard's gun cannot be found.
-That evening, Vera Claythorne goes up to her room and screams when she finds seaweed hanging from the ceiling.
-Most of the remaining guests rush upstairs; when they return they find Wargrave in his chair, wearing his judicial wig and scarlet robes.
+Vera Claythorne goes up to her room and screams when she finds seaweed hanging from the ceiling.
+Most of the remaining guests rush upstairs; when they return they find Wargrave in his chair, wearing what looks like a judicial wig and scarlet robes.
 Dr Armstrong pronounces him dead from a gunshot wound to the forehead.
 That night, Lombard's gun is returned, William Blore sees someone leaving the house, and Armstrong mysteriously disappears.